ISI-TechKnAcq/techknacq-tk/README.md

   Analyze a JSON corpus to return a JSON graph of concepts and documents with the features and links needed to find documents for a reading list.
+- *reading-list*:
+  Given a concept graph, return a reading list for a query.
-- *reading-lists*:
+- *server*:
   Given a concept graph, run a simple Flask web service to return reading lists for queries.
-This will include a simple interface and a JSON API.

 Libraries:
 - *t*: